tkiat/my-writings-public/blog/software/firmware/libreboot-upgrade.md

 1. Open this file `/etc/default/grub` in your favorite editor.
 This should apply to almost all Linux distributions.
 1. Change from something like GRUB_CMDLINE_LINUX_DEFAULT="quiet" to GRUB_CMDLINE_LINUX_DEFAULT="iomem=relaxed quiet"
 1. `sudo update grub && reboot`
-1. After reboot, you might check for `iomem=relaxed` in /proc/cmdline.
+1. After reboot, `iomem=relaxed` should appear in /proc/cmdline.
 This file shows kernel parameters on start.

 ## If Ready

-Many tutorials recommend reading two times and checking their diff, so I do the same
+Many tutorials recommend reading two times and checking their diff so I do the same

 ```bash
 $ sudo flashrom -p internal:laptop=force_I_want_a_brick,boardmismatch=force -r dump1.bin -c "your chip name from step before"